Loyal Company of Virginia: Proclamation of 1763 and Afterwards

 The charter of the Loyal Company expired in 1757.
-No attempt was made obtain another extension until 1763.
-On May 25 1763, the company asked for another extension of the charter on the grounds that the French and Indian War had interrupted operation.
+No attempt was made to obtain another extension until 1763.
+On May 25, 1763, the company asked for another extension of the charter on the grounds that the French and Indian War had interrupted operation.

 The petition was denied based on British policy first stated in 1761 and later codified in the Royal Proclamation of 1763 that restricted settlement beyond the crest of the Appalachian Mountains.

 Undeterred by this official rebuff, the Loyal Company resumed survey operations in contravention of the Royal Proclamation of 1763.
 Colonial agitation continued against the Proclamation which led to the Treaty of Fort Stanwix in 1768.
 Significantly the Virginia delegation was led by Thomas Walker and Andrew Lewis, who led the Greenbrier Company.
 This treaty effectively made the Ohio River the western bound of colonial expansion.
 Further gains were made by the land speculation companies at the Treaty of Lochaber, where Walker again represented Virginia's interests.

 The land sold by the Loyal Company west of the Appalachian's crest came into conflict with land granted by Governor Robert Dinwiddie to Virginia officers for service during the war.
 The officers were represented by Colonel George Washington.
 Eventually this was resolved by the Virginia Governor's Council recognizing all land sold by the Loyal Company.

 American Revolution

 The state government of Virginia established after the Declaration of Independence was ambivalent towards companies operating under Royal charters.
-On October 27 1778, Walker, on behalf of the Loyal Company, asked the Virginia House of Delegates to confirm title to the land granted it.
-On November 11 1778, the House of Delegates decided to recognize all sales made by the Loyal Company but it refused to confirm the company's right to do further surveys and sales.
+On October 27, 1778, Walker, on behalf of the Loyal Company, asked the Virginia House of Delegates to confirm title to the land granted it.
+On November 11, 1778, the House of Delegates decided to recognize all sales made by the Loyal Company but it refused to confirm the company's right to do further surveys and sales.

 This action effectively brought the activities of the Loyal Company to a close.
 Litigation continued on behalf of the company to have its claims recognized and against the company by other landowners and speculators.